Aliases for COPS3 Gene

 Previous GeneCards Identifiers for COPS3 Gene

 The protein encoded by this gene possesses kinase activity that phosphorylates regulators involved in signal transduction.
 It phosphorylates I kappa-Balpha, p105, and c-Jun.
 It acts as a docking site for complex-mediated phosphorylation.
 The gene is located within the Smith-Magenis syndrome region on chromosome 17.
-Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Nov 2010]
+Several transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Oct 2015]

 GeneCards Summary for COPS3 Gene

 COPS3 (COP9 Signalosome Subunit 3) is a Protein Coding gene.
-Among its related pathways are TNF-alpha/NF-kB Signaling Pathway.
+Diseases associated with COPS3 include Smith-Magenis Syndrome and Kabuki Syndrome 1.
+Among its related pathways are Transcription-Coupled Nucleotide Excision Repair (TC-NER) and TNF-alpha/NF-kB Signaling Pathway.

 UniProtKB/Swiss-Prot for COPS3 Gene